-The term â€˜familyâ€™ is used in this pamphlet to describe any relative or friend who cares about the person with a diagnosis.
+The term â€˜familyâ€™ is used in this factsheet to describe any relative or friend who cares about the person with a diagnosis.

 How are families affected?